Ninja-Squad/ninja-squad.github.com/_posts/2023-10-11-angular-control-flow-syntax.md

 ## The future of templating 🚀

-The control flow syntax is a new experimental feature introduced in Angular v17, and will probably be the recommended way to write templates in the future (the plan is to make it stable in v18 once it has been battle-tested).
+The control flow syntax is a new "developer preview" feature introduced in Angular v17, and will probably be the recommended way to write templates in the future (the plan is to make it stable in v18 once it has been battle-tested).